CapaFenLisesi/computationalphysics_N2013301020164/README.md

-# My Official Computational Physics Page
+# My Official Computational Physics Repository
 #####Produced by James Lee :octocat:

+##About this repository
+This repository is built for the course **Computational Physics** given by **Prof.Cai**.
+Programs concerning this course will be uploaded to this repository.

+Citing of my code will be allowed if my contribution is acknowledged.

+Discussion about coding is most welcome.

+Contact me at *jameslee@whu.edu.cn*.

+##Exercise Program
+To be uploaded...

+##BlahBlah...
 **Richard Feynman** once said:
 >It's great for a physicist to have a computer.